 What are Off Gassing VOCs?

 Volatile organic compounds can be all kinds of chemicals.
 There are thousands of chemicals allowed to be used in materials intended for use in your home, workplace or vehicle every day.
 In fact, around 80,000 new chemicals have been invented since World War II.

 Among the biggest offenders, and the most widely discussed VOCs, are:

 - Chemical flame retardants

 Why does the term VOC include the word “organic?”
 Especially if VOCs are thought to possibly be bad for health?
 Organic doesn’t always mean chemical-free, like we associate with organic foods or organic skincare products.
 In this case, a VOC contains the word “organic” because the chemicals contain a compound of carbon and will easily become a vapor or a gas.

-Some VOCs are thought to be carcinogenic, which means they cause cancer.
+Some off gassing VOCs are thought to be carcinogenic, which means they cause cancer.

 Other VOCs are considered harmful when they mix with other chemicals as gasses.

 Have you ever heard of smog?
 It’s something that we’re probably all familiar with.
 Smog is actually the result of VOCs combining with pollution in the outside air to produce smog, which affects air quality and concerns many about potential health risks.